yuchenwu73/yuchenwu73.github.io/contents/home.md

 [![senli1073](https://img.shields.io/badge/senli1073-github-blue?logo=github)](https://github.com/senli1073)

 #### About Me

-I am currently pursuing his bachelor's degree at the [School of Computer Science and Engineering](https://jsj.aust.edu.cn/), [Anhui University of Science and Technology](https://www.aust.edu.cn/).
+I am currently pursuing a bachelor's degree at [Anhui University of Science and Technology](https://www.aust.edu.cn/), [School of Computer Science and Engineering](https://jsj.aust.edu.cn/).
-I will be pursuing a master's degree at the [Institute of Intelligent Computing](https://icct.uestc.edu.cn/index.htm), [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/) in 2025.
+I will pursue a master's degree at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), [Institute of Intelligent Computing](https://icct.uestc.edu.cn/index.htm), starting in September 2025.

 #### Email
 ycwu73[at]163.com or ycwu[at]aust.edu.cn